 - Step One: Preheat air fryer to 320°F. Take out frozen biscuits.

-- Step Two: Arrange biscuits in the basket (lightly sprayed with oil)
+- Step Two: Arrange biscuit dough in the basket (lightly sprayed with oil)

 - Step Three: After about 7-8 minutes check the biscuits and flip them over.

-- Step Four: Remove from the air fryer and enjoy while still warm.
+- Step Four: Remove from the air fryer and enjoy while still warm, brushed with melted butter.

 Once the biscuits have cooled, if you have some left (which we never do) you can store them in an airtight container with a little paper towel to help with moisture.
 They can be stored at room temperature and will be good for about 3 days.